 Sale price – July 1, 2014

-You will show a gain of $14,108 on your US taxes for the sale of the property.
-This gain will be taxed at the LTCG tax rates because you held the property for more than one year.
+You will show a loss of $12,779.44 on your US taxes for the sale of the property.

 How Capital Gains/Losses are Reported on Your Tax Return